Glasses Lens Thickness: Which is best for you?

 Cheerful man with beard holds modern smart phone and wearing glasses

 The thickness of your lenses is a key factor in the comfort and performance of your glasses.
 You might think you have no say over this; lenses just come with the glasses, right?
 Wrong!
-Depending on your prescription and frame style, you can choose the best lens thickness to match your requirements.
+Depending on your prescription and frame style, you can choose the best glasses lens thickness to match your requirements.

 The perception of lens thickness is that the higher your prescription, the thicker your lenses need to be.
 However, by choosing a suitable lens material and refraction index, you can customise your glasses to a prescription lens thickness that matches your preferences whilst supporting your visual needs.